torvalds/linux/Documentation/teaching/labs/device_drivers.rst

 .. **

 ``cmd`` is the command sent from user-space.
-If a value is being sent to the user-space call, it can be accessed directly.
+If a value is being sent from the user-space call, it can be accessed directly.
 If a buffer is fetched, the arg value will be a pointer to it, and must be accessed through the ``copy_to_user`` or ``copy_from_user``.